Sport on parks

 Find out about the Leicester Tennis league.

-The Leicester Croquet Club was established in 1985 and is based at the pavilion and bowling green at Victoria Park.
+The Leicester Croquet Club was established in 1985 and is based at the pavilion and croquet green at Monks Rest Gardens.
 The season runs from April to October.
 New members are welcome.
 Full tuition and introductory courses are organised by the club through the season.
 For more information please visit the Leicester Croquet Club website.

 Leicester Blue Sox baseball club

 The club are now permanently based at Western park.
 For more information please see the following link: